cloudstk/WordPress-on-Azure-App-Service/Redirect-HTTP-to-HTTPS-for-WordPress-on-Azure/README.md

-Redirect HTTP to HTTPS for WordPress on Azure Web App on Linux
+Redirect HTTP traffic to HTTPS for WordPress on Azure Web App on Linux
 ===